Poland’s goodwill toward Ukraine is eroding. The far right is taking advantage | KRDO

 “A friendship is good when it’s based on honesty,” he says.
 “Without solving these problems from the past, we can’t build a new relationship based on respect.”

-Zaleski, a socially conservative farmer who has voted for PiS in the past but is determined not to again, is precisely the kind of Pole whose support Confederation is desperate to claim.
+Zaleski, a socially conservative farmer who has voted for PiS in the past but is reluctant to do so again, is precisely the kind of Pole whose support Confederation is desperate to claim.

 He is suspicious of the group, but understands their appeal.
 “They have offered shortcuts,” he says.
 “This is a party showing voters how to solve in simple ways some very complicated issues.
 Probably, many people will vote for them.”

 He will vote, though he can’t say yet for whom.
-But whoever enters power next week, displaced Ukrainian Martyrenko believes – and hopes – that Poland’s support will not waver further.
+But whoever enters power next week, displaced Ukrainian Martynenko believes – and hopes – that Poland’s support will not waver further.

 When Poles welcomed her last spring after she fled Ukraine, “I knew that everything is OK,” she said.